FAQs about pet licensing

 - Yes, your service dog must be licensed.
 Contact 311 to get a license.

-- The Responsible Pet Ownership By-law requires that every dog six months of age or older must be licensed and must wear its City of Winnipeg license tag.
+- The Responsible Pet Ownership By-law requires that every dog over the age of six months must be licensed and must wear its City of Winnipeg license tag.
 Even pets that 'never leave the house' or property have a way of getting out through doors, gates, or windows that are accidentally left open.
 Also, a crisis situation like a flood or fire may cause your pet to flee the safety of your property.
 Having a license tag on its collar will help reunite your lost pet with you.

 - Yes - to be properly licensed and in compliance with the Responsible Pet Ownership By-law, a dog must wear its license tag.